-Follow Theo Bilsbarrow’s guide to the perfect mix of beach and culture in the south of France.
+Follow Theo Bilsbarrow’s guide to the perfect mix of camping, beach and culture in the south of France.

 “I love being in the water – fresh, salty…or even murky (if you count a certain West Sussex lido before its revival).

 But I can’t lie on a beach all day.
 The mantra that “there’s no such thing as a safe tan” has buzzed around in my head for almost as long as “only floss the teeth you want to keep”.